jumpingjoy/watchnationpro/women-safety-improvements.md

 ---
 {% include image.html img="apple-watch-6.jpg" alt="Alt for image" caption="
 Apple Watch Series 6 Review" align="center" %}
-# How to Improve Safety Using Smartwatches

-## How Important is to Use Smartwatch to Improve Womens safety?
+# How Important is to Use Smartwatch to Improve Ladies safety?

-### Dangers and Facts about Falling
+## Dangers and Facts about Falling

 <a href="https://www.cdc.gov/homeandrecreationalsafety/falls/adultfalls.html" target="_blank">Falling</a> is considered more dangerous which can bring a family to a standstill.